 Our residual network implementation follows the work in He et al. (2016).
-We construct a 18-layer residual network with shortcut connections encompassing every two consecutive convolutional layers (see Figure 1).
-Each convolutional layer uses a 3×3 kernel with a stride of 1, and zero-padding is applied to preserve the spatial dimensionality of the input throughout the network.
-Directly after the convolution we apply batch normalization following practices in Ioffe and Szegedy (2015), and then ReLU (Nair and Hinton, 2010) as the non-linear activation function.
+We construct a 18-layer residual network with shortcut connections encompassing every two consecutive convolutional layers (see Fig. 1).
+Each convolutional layer uses a 3 × 3 kernel with a stride of 1, and zero padding is applied to preserve the spatial dimensionality of the input throughout the network.
+Directly after the convolution we apply batch normalization following practices in Ioffe and Szegedy (2015) and then the rectified linear unit (ReLU) (Nair and Hinton, 2010) as the nonlinear activation function.
 Every four layers we double the number of kernels to increase the learning capacity of our model.
-When this occurs we zero-pad our identity mapping in the shortcut connection to match dimensions.
+When this occurs we zero pad our identity mapping in the shortcut connection to match dimensions.